Previously, we looked through all the Old Testament for

 - 10 are in reference to attributes of God or his gifts (power, glory, kingdom, etc.)

-- and 8 are in regards to the punishment, destruction, or fire
+- and 8 are in regard to the punishment, destruction, or fire

 In other words, not once in the NT is

-aionios ever used in a way that is not forever and ever and ever, i.e. eternity.
-With the sheer strength and solidity of this single word, I cannot grasp how anyone can even begin to believe that this fire will stop, that the punishment will cease, and because of that the souls of those receiving that judgment will be annihilated.
-The case
+aionios ever used in a way that is not "forever and ever and ever", i.e. eternity.
+With the sheer strength and consistent grammatical usage of this single word, I have trouble understanding how anyone could exegete the idea that this fire will stop at any point (which by proxy, inherently links to the punishment ceasing, and culminates to the conclusion that the souls of those receiving that judgment will be "annihilated").

-aionios makes on its own should suffice in completely destroying the mere notion (which isn't to disregard everything already discussed from the OT and NT so far).
+aionios makes on its own should, in my honest opinion, suffice in completely destroying the mere notion of "less than eternal" (which isn't to disregard everything already discussed from the OT and NT so far).
 It is really hard to express in words how powerful I found this revelation to be, as I also figured that perhaps (as is the case with

 owlam in the OT) there was at least one verse somewhere that would use it in a figurative sense, but no. Absolutely every instance is

-eternal.
-Unfortunately, the fact Annihilationism is even a thing clearly indicates that this realization has not hit everyone the same way, and so we can continue piling the evidence against the doctrine.
+Unfortunately, the fact Annihilationism is even a thing clearly indicates that this realization has not hit everyone the same way, but we can and will continue piling the evidence against the doctrine.

 Luke 16:19-31 contains the story of two men, one rich, the other a beggar, who die.
 Interesting to note is that the angels who carried the beggar took him "to Abraham's presence".
 I do not believe this to be heaven, as Christ could have simply said so.
 I'll circle back to this in a moment, but for now let's focus on the rich man's fate: hell.